Food Calories, Exercise Calories and Net Calories

 Your Food Diary is a great tool for tracking everything you eat and drink during the day.
 You can use the customised meal plans or substitute your own meal ideas.
 The Food Diary adds up all the calories you consume over the day, making it easy to keep track of whether you're meeting your targets.

-It is important to remember that even though the aim is to reduce your calorie intake to lower than your calorie output, cutting calories too low will actually slow down your weight loss.
+For weight loss the aim is to reduce calories so that your caloric intake is less than the calories your currently intake to maintain your current weight.
+However, cutting back below certain caloric levels will actually slow down your weight loss.
 When you don't eat enough food, your body goes into starvation mode, and starts hoarding fat in order to help the body survive through the famine that it thinks you are experiencing.
 Women should never consume less than 1200 food calories per day; men should make sure they eat at least 1500 calories per day.

 After taking your Personal Profile, you will know what your recommended daily calorie intake is.
 You should stick as closely as possible to this recommendation.